-Tusk Trust was founded in 1990 since when it has developed considerable experience initiating and funding conservation and community development programmes right across Africa.
-The charity, which boasts Prince William as its Royal Patron, has successfully invested over £16m in over 100 projects since its formation.
+Tusk was founded in 1990.
+Since then, it has developed considerable experience initiating and funding conservation and community development programmes right across Africa.
+The charity, which boasts Prince William as its Royal Patron, has successfully invested over £100m in over 250 projects since its formation.

-Tusk’s projects are intended not only to protect wildlife, particularly endangered species, but also help alleviate poverty through sustainable development programmes and promote education amongst rural communities.
-As the ever-expanding human population and its demand for more land brings increasing conflict with wildlife, Tusk’s aim is to forge a link between the preservation of Africa’s natural heritage and the future of its land, culture and people.
+Tusk’s projects are intended not only to protect wildlife, particularly endangered species, but also help support sustainable development, promote human-wildlife coexistence encourage education amongst communities living alongside wildlife.
+As the humans and wildlife continue to compete for land and resources, Tusk’s aim is to forge a link between the preservation of Africa’s natural heritage and the future of its land, culture and people.

 Support for communities

 Tusk aims to support community programmes which allow people to view wildlife as their asset.
-Tusk’s approach to conservation recognises that the long term future for wildlife and natural resources is dependant on sustainable rural development.
-As a result a number of the charity’s initiatives incorporate work to improve security, healthcare, and develop employment through responsible tourism.
+Tusk’s approach to conservation recognises that the long-term future for wildlife and natural resources is dependent on sustainable rural development.
+As a result, a number of the charity’s initiatives incorporate work to improve security, healthcare, and develop employment through responsible tourism.

 Investing in education

 In Africa many children do not get the opportunity to attend secondary school.
 Tusk believes that if conservation is to succeed then environmental education needs to be promoted at this early age.